lukaswe/buzzcalu/README.md

 If the Player answered correctly and the Game Master indicates that to the system, the player gets the points added.
 If not, the points get substracted and the buzzer-round is opened again.
 As soon as the question is answered correctly, the game moves on to the category tabel and the game master can select the next question.

 ## Technology
-We want to use node.js and socket.io for enabling all devices for real time communication.
+We use node.js and socket.io for enabling all devices for real time communication.
+And Bootstrap and Jquery.

 Let's go!
 Caro & Lukas